NabeelGhalib/cyclistic-case-study/README.md

 from cycletripsall

 ```

 Now the data is ready for analysis.

-### Analyze
+### Analyze:

-- Finding total no. casual and member users and their minimum ride_length, maximum ride_length and average ride_length.
+- Finding total number of casual and member users and their minimum ride_length, maximum ride_length and average ride_length.

 ```sql